WorldCom

 Hypothetical analysis

-A decision intelligence platform would have detected the anomalous divergence between declining telecom revenue industry-wide and WorldCom's stable reported earnings, flagging the sudden spike in capitalized line costs as inconsistent with historical patterns.
+A reasoning-layer audit would have detected the anomalous divergence between declining telecom revenue industry-wide and WorldCom's stable reported earnings, flagging the sudden spike in capitalized line costs as inconsistent with historical patterns.
 The directive to exclude external auditors from reviewing entries would have triggered a critical transparency alert, and authority bias scoring would have identified the CFO's unilateral control over accounting classifications as a single point of failure.

 Biases present in the decision